 | Tilt Mechanism / Recline | Multi-synchro tilt; recline up to 135° with tension control | Recline feature (single lock / reclining function) |

-| Base Material | Heavy duty chrome plated metal base | 350mm nylon base |
+| Base Material | Heavy-duty chrome-plated metal base | 350mm nylon base |

 | Warranty | 3 years (manufacturer) — check terms for coverage | Manufacturer warranty not specified (check seller) |